Currently enabled services include:

 Other services we have chosen not to enable at this time are Contacts and Vault.
 At times you may come across links to Google services that we are not offering and you will see a "service not available" message.

 Google claims to not mine or use the data of Google Apps for Education users when they are using Google Apps for Education core services.
 In our case, this includes Google Drive and Hangouts.
 All other services (YouTube, Maps, etc.) are considered "additional" services and fall under Google's standard terms of service (i.e. they will mine your data).

 Google Apps for Education Core Services, such as Google Drive, will not display ads.
 “Additional” services (see above) may display ads.

 Google's own Chrome web browser works well with the Google Apps product suite.
 Firefox is a good second choice, but any modern web browser will work.

 Our contract with Google states that Hampshire College (or its students, faculty, and staff) are the sole owners of data stored in Google Apps and ensures FERPA- and HIPAA-compliant file storage.
 It also specifies that Google has no claim to ownership of Hampshire’s data nor will they data mine the Google Apps for Education Core Services.

-Google apps for education is a cloud based service.
+Google apps for education is a cloud-based service.
 It can store just about any kind of files, but we recommend that you store documents and files that you need to collaboratively edit or share with other users.
 These types of files are files that contain data that is publicly available.
-These files may include things like publications, white papers, and documents shared between Five College colleagues.
+These files may include things such as publications, white papers, and documents shared between Five College colleagues.

 Google services go down very rarely.
 Google guarantees that services will be available at least 99.9% of the time.
 You can also check on the status of various Google Apps on their App Status Page.